zaiisao/Documentation/en/faqs/rtm_concurrency.md

 ---
-title: Has the Agora RTM SDK set a limit on the number of online  users?
-How many members does a single RTM channel support?
+title: Does Agora RTM SDK have a limit on the number of online users?
 description:
 platform: All Platforms
-updatedAt: Fri Aug 30 2019 12:08:37 GMT+0800 (CST)
+updatedAt: Thu May 07 2020 11:40:01 GMT+0800 (CST)
 ---
-# Has the Agora RTM SDK set a limit on the number of online  users?
-How many members does a single RTM channel support?
+# Does Agora RTM SDK have a limit on the number of online users?
 The Agora RTM SDK does not have a limit on the number of online users or on the number of concurrent members in a single channel.

 - If the number of members in a channel is below 1,000, we recommend keeping your ongoing channel messages below 200 per second.